Working with our Partners to Restore the Land

 Explore our Restoration Projects

 |Streams, Lakes & Estuaries

 Types of habitats we work with

 Restoration - What and Why

 No, we are not fixing up an old house, but close to it.
 We're returning natural functions to altered landscapes, focusing on creating and maintaining healthy ecosystems: estuaries, old growth forests, meadows, coastal dunes.
 We are working to repair whole watersheds, across river basins, from ridge-top to the ocean.

-At the time that early settlers came to the Coast Range, the natural landscape seemed limitless -- a wild land in need of taming to make a good home and livelihood.
-It made sense to clear valley bottoms for pasture land, to harvest timber for home building and economic gain.
+When early settlers came to the Coast Range, the natural landscape seemed limitless -- a wild land in need of taming to make a good home and livelihood.
+It made sense to clear valley bottoms and drain marshes for pasture land, to harvest trees to feed lumber mills and build homes.

 Now, a unique and unlikely collaboration of individuals and organizations is working to bring it back.
-We call this restoration, and it is one of the Siuslaw National Forest’s primary visions.
+We call this restoration, and it's central to our work and mission.